igorkll/likedCommunityApps/README.md

 * the line in the "version" field must change every time the content/description is updated
 * your application cannot download any content from the internet without the user's permission
 * your application cannot use any means of communication between computers in the game without the user's permission
+* it is forbidden to artificially degrade the readability of the code or use minification
+* if you earn real money on the application located in this repository, then you must transfer me 10% of your earnings (by contacting me)
+* the application cannot harm the game / real or virtual computer. if finally the application can cause harm due to failure/ improper handling, then it should be tested especially carefully

 #### If your app does not comply with the rules, I have the right to hide it from the list of apps!